wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 5. Once the datatable is configured, click Preview.

 6. Click on **New** and enter Name, Displayname, Type, and Widget as given in the metadata.
-Click **Save** to save the field details in the form.
+Click **Save** to save the field details in the Form.

 [![](/learn/assets/enter-field-adminform.png)](/learn/assets/enter-field-adminform.png)

-Field management form is created successfully.
+You can manage the fields in the Form.

 [![](/learn/assets/adminform-entry-dynamicform.png)](/learn/assets/adminform-entry-dynamicform.png)